catalyst-cloud/catalystcloud-docs/source/object-storage/tutorial-scripts/swiftAPI.rst

-We then take the ID that we find from this output and we combine it with the Auth API from the region we want to operate in; in this case we are using Porirua region.
+We then take the ID that we find from this output and we combine it with the Auth API from the region we want to operate in; in this case we are using the Porirua region.
 We then export this environment variable as "*OS_STORAGE_URL*" like so:

 .. code-block:: bash